 Maria cocked her head.
 Ley’s gaze focused on a point behind her.
-Following that gaze, Maria turned around.
+Following that gaze, Maria swiveled around.

 There was something beneath one of the tables over which two corpses were draped.
 Rather, it was a someone.
 A person who was huddled there on all fours.
 After a beat of silence, that person crawled forward from out beneath the table and rose to a stand.

-There was alarm from Werner, Olive, and Atienna’s end but Maria herself was simply curious because—
+There was alarm from Werner, Olive, and Atienna’s ends, but Maria herself was simply curious because—

 —standing amongst the corpses was a girl no older than twelve.
-Her skin was a pale white which was only several shades lighter than the milky white of her eyes.
+Her skin was a pale white which was only several shades lighter her milky white eyes.
 The colors contrasted with her dark brown hair which was graced with a red bow.
 The bow itself reminded Maria of the ones that would be placed on top of her birthday presents back at the orphanage.

 Twin Cities, Gemini

-Swallowing, Matilda pressed down on the folds of her dress and checked her reflection on the window to her left.
-Her hair wasn’t as dolled up as it had been that night at the Romanos-Foxman meeting, and so it frizzed out like a lion’s mane.
-Her butterfly shaped birthmark seemed even more prominent beneath the dim v-lights of the cafe, and she couldn’t help but nervously pick at the chipping wood of the table in front of her.
+Swallowing, Matilda pressed down on the folds of her dress and checked her reflection in the window to her left.
+Her hair wasn’t as dolled up as it had been that night at the Romano-Foxman meeting, and her butterfly shaped birthmark seemed even more prominent beneath the dim v-lights of the café.
+She couldn’t help but nervously pick at the chipping wood of the table in front of her.
 It wasn’t her fault, really.
 She hadn’t been expecting this meeting at all.

-Matilda startled and turned forward as her invitee slipped back into the seat across from her.
+Matilda startled as her invitee slipped back into the seat across from her.
 She stared down at her hands.
 “Uh, nothing, I…”

 “You seem nervous.”
 A chuckle that sounded off.
 “There’s no need to be.”